 - Physically demonstrate dance steps that require movements such as rotation at the knee, hip socket and ankles; the ability to extend and stretch; bending and straightening of the knees; balancing; jumping; turning; and falling

 - Follow and respond to verbal instructions

 - Possess a level of endurance, strength, and flexibility to demonstrate technique and artistic imagery

 - Possess the emotional maturity to adapt to different intellectual and artistic environments and the uncertainty and stresses of the teaching and artistic professions

-For more information, please contact the NYU Dance Ed Program office at 212 998 5400.
+For more information, please contact the NYU Dance Education program office at 212 998 5400.